“The Things which hurt, instruct.” ~ Benjamin Franklin

 Before he was an oilman, John D. Rockefeller was a bookkeeper and aspiring investor—a small-time financier in Cleveland, Ohio.
 Rockefeller took his first job in 1855 at the age of sixteen.
-He celebrated as “Job Day” for the rest of his life!.
+He celebrated it as “Job Day” for the rest of his life!
 His earnings?
 Fifty cents a day.

 The Panic of 1857, brought a massive national financial crisis originating in Ohio , hitting Cleveland particularly hard.
 This depression was so crippling it halted westward expansion for several years.